MutatingFunc/mutatingfunc.github.io/content/blog/2025-01-30 iPad coding wishlist 2025/index.md

 # iPad coding - nice-to-haves

-* Local app installation - can use Testflight as a workaround
+* Local app installation; nice-to-have because one can use Testflight as a workaround
 * Built-in git integration
 * Xcode Cloud
-* Private repo dependencies, for private code shared across multiple projects
+* Support for dependencies in private repos
-* Direct Package.swift editing
+* Direct Package.swift file editing

 # iPad coding - oh if you must